 Many kinds of archaea live in the hydrothermal waters of Yellowstone.
 For example, Grand Prismatic Spring at Midway Geyser Basin contains archaea.
 They are most well known in the superheated acidic features of Norris Geyser Basin and in the muddy roiling springs of the Mud Volcano area.

-Whenever you see a hot, muddy, acidic spring, you are probably seeing the results of a thriving community of archaea called Sulfolobus.
+Whenever you see a hot, muddy, acidic spring, you are probably seeing the results of a thriving community of archaeal cells called Sulfolobus.
 This is the archaea most often isolated and most well known by scientists.
-In sulfuric hydrothermal areas, it oxidizes hydrogen sulfide into sulfuric acid, which helps dissolve the rocks into mud.
+In sulfuric hydrothermal areas, it oxidizes sulfur into sulfuric acid, which helps dissolve the rocks into mud.
 The Sulfolobus community in Congress Pool (Norris) is providing interesting new research directions for scientists: It is parasitized by viruses never before known on Earth.

 Almost all hot springs and geysers host thermophilic bacteria.